Oleg Tsaryov: Political views

 In his election program for the 2012 Ukrainian parliamentary election Tsaryov wrote: "I marched in the miners' columns in Kyiv in 2004 against the "orange" disorder.
 I fought against fascists and nationalists of all stripes.
 I have always advocated Ukraine's non-aligned status, I am opposed to joining NATO.
 I stand for friendship with Russia, the Russian language and our great history - the story of Zhukov and Gagarin…" In March 2022 Tsaryov claimed that "this [Ukraine] has always been and will be Russian land and we are restoring sovereignty over this land."

-As a People's Deputy of Ukraine of the Party of Regions Tsaryov was known as one of the party's members most against closer relations between Ukraine and the European Union.
+As a People's Deputy of Ukraine of the Party of Regions Tsaryov was known as one of the party's members opposing closer relations between Ukraine and the European Union.

 In November 2013 Tsariov demanded a criminal investigation into the activities of United States Department of State lead TechCamp in Ukraine because he believed it was engaged in "preparations for inciting a civil war" because during training "instructors share their experience of Internet technologies, which are aimed at shaping public opinion and enhancing the protest potential and which were used to organize street protests in Libya, Egypt, Tunisia and Syria".

 Tsaryov was one of the most ardent supporters a violent dispersal of the (2013–2014) Euromaidan.
 He called these protesters "terrorists, bandits and extremists."
 On 9 December 2013 Tsaryov requested to the Security Service and Foreign Ministry of Ukraine to deport or/and ban foreign organizers and political consultants of the Euromaidan protests, document scans of which he posted (and later removed) on his Facebook account.
 Among those named in the document notably included Andreas Umland, Stanislav Belkovsky, Taras Kuzio, Gleb Pavlovsky, and former Georgian president Mikheil Saakashvili, among others.
 Tsaryov was pleased with the so-called anti-protest laws adopted in January 2014, stating that it was good that these laws made non-governmental organizations that accept foreign funds register as "foreign agents" because such funds only benefited the United States.